VeenDuco/inclusion_exclusion_priors/README.md

 ## Data

 The data for the inclusion and exclusion criteria are based upon [PR #115 in synergy-dataset](https://github.com/asreview/synergy-dataset/pull/115).
-Two versions are used.
-The first version in which the raw eligibility criteria are split into inclusion and exclusion criteria.
-A second version in which these are cleaned up.
+Two versions are used, a raw and a cleaned version.

+For the raw inclusion/exclusion data the starting point were the eligibility criteria from the [Synergy repository](https://github.com/asreview/synergy-dataset).
+These were then manually split into an inclusion and exclusion statement, without altering the text.

+The cleaned up data was created in the following way:

+The starting point were the eligibility criteria that can be found in the Synergy repository.
+Then, the following steps were done manually:
+- Distribute criteria over multiple lines (1 per (set) of criteria)
+- Strip all parts that mean include/exclude (this usually includes the word "not")
+- Strip all parts that explain why something was included/excluded
+- And/Or: And is usually distributed over multiple lines, or is kept in the same line.
+- Some papers have duplicate inverted criteria (the exclusion contains a negative), in those cases I removed the negative criteria (as they were already in the other list)
+- Criteria for the search were not included in the list
+- The text was kept the same as much as possible.

 ## Preliminary Results